centrahq/api-documentation/source/reference/stable/subscription-api/update-subscription.md

        .. type:: decimal2 (0.00)
           :required: true

-     - The shipping value for the first order of the subscription.
+     - The shipping value of the subscription.

    * - ``itemCount``